 So there I was – loving my new career as a showgirl on stage: Fabulous Stephanie.
 Perfect everything.
 Hip popping, Aqua-netted head rolling, kick ass money making Steph.
 I was having a blast.
 Bending over, taking a tip, head up, and moving on.
 The customers seemed like they were flocking to me, staring at my ass and smiling.

 After Mötley Crüe sang their last note I saw Angela upside down through my legs.
 She waved my attention and I walked off stage to meet her in the dressing room.

 “Take a look.”
 Angela placed my back to the floor length mirror and made me bend over, looking at my ass through my legs.
 Holy shit.
 Fuck.
-I was blown away with what I saw.
+I was blown away.
 I never shaved or groomed my pubic hair.
 Ever.
 Add to that fact, the visual of my pantyhose smashed up to my g-string.
 It was like a scene from Alien – only hairier.
 A bushel of pubic hair, flattened out like a dead spider under my pantyhose.
 It looked like my privates were robbing a bank.

 I took the rest of the night off – sneaking out the back exit so no one would see me.

 After running home in shame, I turned on the TV and ran a hot bath.
 I grabbed a pair of scissors and a hand mirror and started lady-scaping immediately.
 In the background I heard Sigourney Weaver speaking.
 I stood up, scissors in hand and walked in to the bedroom.
 There she was.
 Ellen Ripley in all her bald glory.